mendersoftware/mender-docs/201.Troubleshooting/01.Yocto-project-build/docs.md

 This may be an indication that Mender's automatic U-Boot patching has failed for the particular board that's being built for, and a manual patch may be required.
 For information on how to create such a patch, go to the [Manual U-Boot integration section](../../devices/integrating-with-u-boot/manual-u-boot-integration).

-## <a name="u-boot-and-the-linux-kernel-do-not-agree-about-the-indexes-of-st"></a>The bootloader and the Linux kernel do not agree about the indexes of storage devices
+## The bootloader and the Linux kernel do not agree about the indexes of storage devices

 Sometimes it happens that GRUB or U-Boot will refer to a storage device as `hd0` or `mmc 0`, respectively, whereas the Linux kernel will refer to the same device as `/dev/mmcblk1` (note the different index).
 In this case the Mender build system must be told explicitly about this disagreement.
 To do so, you can add the following to the build configuration: